shred3590/shred3590.github.io/sites.md

 [Cub Scout Pack 198](http://vetsrights.com) is where I am currently putting most of my effort.
 It is a live site I am building for my son's pack.
 We do not currently have access to the domain, so it is live on a domain I have.
 I will migrate it to the proper domain when I have access.

-This site is completely hand coded.
+This site is completely hand coded evolving from a simple PHP e-commerce site built during courses at [Treehouse](http://teamtreehouse.com).
 I use PHP extensively for site functionality.
 The CSS is built using Sass and Compass.

 My next step for this site is to refactor it to the Slim micro framework and Twig for templating.
 This will be a major project that I intend to use Git for progress tracking.